-AMBITIOUS GOALS STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family E Practices that are Syste and Comprehensive Ambitious goals promote family engagement success in engaging families and community Program management/Providers inspire staff and parents to reach for ambitious goals as they create capac- ity to engage families and community partners.
-Together with staff, program manage- ment/providers use the Family En- gagement Framework to identify and implement strategies to promote family engagement.
-Together with staff, prog ment/providers regularly revise family engageme across program areas t family engagement.
-Tog examine accomplishme progressively higher go Management communicates on a frequent basis the importance of family engagement practices and supports staff's understanding of how they promote family and child wellbeing.
-Then, program management/pro- viders support staff to incorporate family's needs and goals into their daily planned activities and into their communications with families, other staff members and supervisors. enrich their practices w This best describes our program This best describes our program This best describes of the section of the sectio
+AMBITIOUS GOALS STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive Ambitious goals promote family engagement success in engaging families and community Program management/Providers inspire staff and parents to reach for ambitious goals as they create capacity to engage families and community partners.
+Management communicates on a frequent basis the importance of family engagement practices and supports staff's understanding of how they promote family and child wellbeing.
+Together with staff, program management/providers use the Family Engagement Framework to identify and implement strategies to promote family engagement.
+Then, program management/providers support staff to incorporate family's needs and goals into their daily planned activities and into their communications with families, other staff members and supervisors.
+Together with staff, program management/providers regularly revisit and revise family engagement practices across program areas to promote family engagement.
+Together they examine accomplishments and set progressively higher goals for staff to enrich their practices with families. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program